 - Take care of your diabetes.
 Try to keep your blood sugars and A1C levels within your target range.
 Take diabetes medications as prescribed.

-- Pay attention to your cholesterol and triglycerides (blood fats).
+- Pay attention to your cholesterol and triglycerides.
 If they’re above a safe level, cut back on saturated fat and talk with your provider about taking cholesterol-lowering medication.

 - Avoid drinking alcohol.